VinnieFlynt/microsoft-365-docs/microsoft-365/managed-desktop/service-description/device-requirements.md

 # Device requirements

 Microsoft Managed Desktop regularly evaluates device requirements to be included in the service.
 This article describes the hardware and software requirements a device must meet in order to work with Microsoft Managed Desktop.
-You can review a list of specific devices already approved for use with the service based on these requirements.
-Filter for Microsoft Managed Desktop on the [Shop Windows 10 Pro business devices](https://www.microsoft.com/windowsforbusiness/view-all-devices) site
+You can review a list of specific devices for use with the service that meet these requirements on the [Shop Windows 10 Pro business devices](https://www.microsoft.com/windowsforbusiness/view-all-devices) site by filtering for Microsoft Managed Desktop.
+When ordering new devices, please ensure you reference our section on [Device Procurement](https://docs.microsoft.com/en-us/microsoft-365/managed-desktop/service-description/device-images?view=o365-worldwide#new-devices) to ensure your device comes with a compliant image.

 > [!NOTE]
 > These requirements can change at any time, but we will provide 30 days notice of any hardware requirement changes.
 The requirements most recently changed are marked with **\***.